ucdavis-bioinformatics-training/2021-March-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Filtering cells (the 10x way)

-cellranger 3.0 introduces and improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
+cellranger 3.0 introduced and improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
 For example, tumor samples often contain large tumor cells mixed with smaller tumor infiltrating lymphocytes (TIL) and researchers may be particularly interested in the TIL population.
 The new algorithm is based on the EmptyDrops method (Lun et al., 2018).

 The algorithm has two key steps: